squashql/squashql/QUERY.md

 ### Calculated measure

-Unlike a basic measure, a calculated measure is computed by AITM (not the database) by fetching all the required values from the underlying database before applying the defined calculation.
+Unlike a basic measure, a calculated measure is computed by SquashQL (not the database) by fetching all the required values from the underlying database before applying the defined calculation.
 It is defined as the combination of other measures that can be either basic or not.